irsbugs/irsbugs3.github.io/README.md

 It does not require a PC to have Nikola software installed and for the PC to *push* and *pull* files to Github.

 The documents in the *src* (source) branch are the only ones that are edited to modifiy the website and any of its pages.
-After editing a file, click on *Commit* and the CPU's at Github will start runnining the applications to re-build the whole website.
+After editing a file, click on *Commit* and the CPU's at Github will start running the applications to re-build the whole website.
 These *Updating* and *pages build and deployment* phases can be monitored by clicking on the *Actions* tab.
 The website re-build will take about 3 to 5 minutes before a refresh of a web-browser will display the updated website.